MuffinTheMan/covalgen/readme.md

 `moderate/incomplete/flavius_josephus-rb/`

+Once you have successfully submitted your solution and wish to move it from the `incomplete` folder to the `complete` folder, run `. ./finish.sh`

 ## To Do:

 - Create settings file for user customization (author header, for example)
-- Create `finish` script to run when finished in order to move file to the completed folder
 - Automatically change to the new directory after setup script